Isaac Nathan: "Father of Australian Music"

+I went to Macquarie street, to see the remains of Horbury Terrace, where Nathan had lived, and to examine the collection of Nathan's music and writings in the Mitchell Library.
+Ever since making that first contact, Nathan's spirit, beliefs, ideas and hopes for Australia have both inspired and sustained me.
+His influence has been more than musical: it has also been moral and ideological.
+Nathan was one of the first prominent colonists to express a strong sympathy for the Aborigines and to write intelligently of their music, beliefs and customs.
+In this and in many other respects, the author and editor of The Southern Euphrosyne was himself a rara avis...
+Nathan was unquestionably our first important composer and musicologist.
+After twenty–three years of pioneering work, he laid the foundations of creative music, professional concert life and serious opera in Australia.
+The Spirit of Isaac Nathan is still with us, a formative part of the Australian ethos.
+In honouring his spirit, and achievements, on the two hundredth anniversary of his birth, we are expressing our faith in the development of a gentle, enlightened, charitable, and imaginative society for which Nathan worked so hard.

 The portrait of Nathan shown in this article is held by the National Library of Australia.

 Death and descendants

 On 15 January 1864 Nathan was crushed by a tram car in Sydney at the intersection of Pitt Street, where he lived at No. 442, and Goulburn Street after alighting from the tram.
 The horse-drawn tram was the first in Sydney: Nathan was Australia's (indeed the southern hemisphere's) first tram fatality.
 He was buried in Sydney; his tomb is at Camperdown Cemetery.

 Many of Nathan's descendants became leading Australian citizens.
 Later descendants include four brothers – the conductor Charles Mackerras; the psephologist Malcolm Mackerras; the headmaster of Sydney Grammar School Alastair Mackerras; the sinologist Colin Mackerras, and their nephew, the conductor Alexander Briger.

 Date of birth

 Isaac Nathan was most likely born in 1792 in the English city of Canterbury to a chazzan (Jewish cantor) born in Poland, Menahem Monash "Polack" (the Pole), and his English Jewish wife, Mary (Lewis) Goldsmid (1779–1842).
 His date of birth was erroneously recorded as 1790 on his tombstone in Camperdown Cemetery, which is at St Stephen's Church.
 This has misled scholars, perhaps most notably his own descendant Catherine Mackerras, who recorded his year of birth as 1790.
 However, Graham Pont discovered that Isaac Nathan wrote at least three autobiographical entries in newspapers and dictionaries identifying that he was born in 1792.
 Some records in the UK indicate that he was 44 years old in October 1835, suggesting that he might have been born in late 1791.
 Nathan was born at Canterbury Synagogue before their records began being kept officially in 1800.